Introduction

 These technologies enable a shift from schedule-based visits to needs-based interventions guided by live data.
 Pest control becomes more proactive, informed, and precisely targeted — deploying resources exactly where and when they're needed.

-Practical Recommendations for Pest Control Professionals
+Practical Recommendations for Pest Control

 Inspect properties for signs of rat pathways along walls, baseboards, pipes, rafters, and fences.
 Look for smudge marks, droppings, or beaten dirt paths.
 Place traps and bait stations directly along these travel routes for maximum effectiveness.
 Keep devices against vertical surfaces and use funneling objects to guide rats into traps if needed.